 QEP International Value

-QEP International Value strategy seeks long-term capital growth.
+The QEP International Value strategy seeks long-term capital appreciation.

 Schroder QEP International Value is an index-unconstrained, value-based strategy designed to deliver higher long-run returns than the market.
 Analyzing a universe of around 12,000 stocks, the team constructs a highly diversified portfolio typically containing over 500 stocks.